Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 ```
 so we can mark the `flagdle_game[11]` as the length of the word that is expected to be guessed.

-Then the input is uppercased and checked agains the wordlist, when the Game was parsed, we created a map of the wordlist, which is now accessed.
+Then the input is converted to uppercase and checked against the wordlist.
+The wordlist, previously parsed into a map, is stored in `flagdle_game[12]`, a pointer to `map[string]bool`:
 ```c
 v12 = (_DWORD *)strings_ToUpper(user_input, guess_length, guess_length, a4, a5, a6, a7, a8, a9);
   v13 = v11;